 Bringing a Cooler to a Vegas Hotel

-In addition to bringing in alcohol, some Vegas hotel visitors like to also bring a cooler or pick one up when they get here.
+In addition to bringing in alcohol, some Vegas hotel visitors like to also bring a cooler or pick one up when they arrive.
 This is much more of a grey area.
 Some Las Vegas hotels will allow a cooler in your room, while others will not.

 For instance, the Encore at Wynn says that along with outside food and beverages, you can’t bring a cooler with you when you stay at the property.
-As a general rule, the nicer the hotel you’re staying at, the less likely you’ll be allowed to take your own cooler to your room.
+As a general rule, the nicer the hotel you’re staying at, the less likely you’ll be allowed to bring a personal cooler to your room.

 Areas in Vegas Hotels Where Outside Alcohol is NOT Allowed